 Vibrant colours and faces work very well together.
 If you don’t want to spend money on a prism, you can still create a stunning rainbow effect.
 All you need is a CD and a torch.
 Make sure the shiny side of your CD gets as much light as possible.
 Move it around until you have colourful stripes on your face.
 To make this process easier, use a mirror, a tripod, and a remote.

 20. Photograph Your Silhouette

-Silhouettes are great for those who don’t want to show their faces or those who simply want to look like someone else.
-These types of photos work incredibly well with a shallow depth of field because the resulting bokeh creates a soft, dreamy look.
+Silhouettes are great for those who don’t want to show their faces or those who want to look like someone else.
+These types of photos work very well with a shallow depth of field because of the resulting bokeh.
+It creates a soft, dreamy look.

-To create a silhouette, simply stand in front of a background that is brighter than you.
-Make sure you stand in a way that highlights the outline of your face.
-After that, fearlessly experiment!
+To create a silhouette, stand in front of a background that is brighter than you.
+Make sure you stand so that the highlights the outline of your face.
+Then experiment with no fear!